paulirish/commitlintbot/README.md

 ## This solution

 commitlintbot is a bot that will update your pull request's commit status based on your PR's title satisfying the requirements of your conventional-changelog configuration.
 It runs on now.sh, and receives github webhooks and updates a commit status via the Github API.

 ![image](https://user-images.githubusercontent.com/39191/31453450-16c1c202-ae67-11e7-8b9f-5d7b1d553b2b.png)
 ![image](https://user-images.githubusercontent.com/39191/31453417-f6da45ae-ae66-11e7-9727-24c69d2fc03b.png)

+## Configuration
+* A [default commitlint config](./default-commitlint.config.js) will be applied.
+   * However if you have a `commitlint.config.js` in the root of the repo, that will be used instead.
+The other config formats are not supported.
+* Additionally, if you have a `.cz-config.js` in the root of your repo, that will be used to enforce your custom scopes & types.

 ## Installation